-Our Corporate Governance Guidelines contain director and executive officer stock ownership guidelines that generally require: (1) directors to hold at least 15,000 shares of the Company's stock, including any unvested restricted stock units, for the duration of their remaining tenure as a director of the Company, by the later of April 24, 2021 or five years from becoming a director, and (2) executive officers to hold Company stock, including any unvested restricted stock units, in an amount equal to 2.0 times base salary in the case of the Chief Executive Officer and 1.25 times base salary in the case of all other executive officers by the later of April 30, 2021 or five years from becoming subject to such guidelines.
+Our Corporate Governance Guidelines contain director and executive officer stock ownership guidelines that generally require: (1) directors to hold at least 15,000 shares of the Company's stock, including any unvested restricted stock units, for the duration of their remaining tenure as a director of the Company, and (2) executive officers to hold Company stock, including any unvested restricted stock units, in an amount equal to 2.0 times base salary in the case of the Chief Executive Officer and 1.25 times base salary in the case of all other executive officers.
+These guidelines must be met within five years of a director's election to our Board or an executive officer becoming subject to the guidelines, respectively.
 With respect to the director ownership guidelines, the five-year compliance window is increased by one year for every year the Board does not grant equity-based compensation to its non-employee directors.

-As of December 31, 2023, all of our named executive officers and all of our current directors, except Mr. Troger, exceeded their target ownership levels.
+As of December 31, 2024, all of our named executive officers and all of our current directors, except Mr. Troger, exceeded their target ownership levels.
 Mr. Troger, who was elected to the Board in 2023, has until May 18, 2028 to reach his target ownership level, subject to future extension.

-Anti-Hedging and Pledging Policies
+Anti-Hedging and Pledging Policies; Insider Trading Policy